-- \$328,000 of share application monies received from a Director, shown as a current liability in the statement of financial position as at 30 June 2017, will be transferred to equity when the shares are issued; - Convertible notes with a face value of \$1,500,000 are recognised in current liabilities as it is repayable by 3 February 2018 (refer to Note 10).
-The directors are confident that the note holder will extend the convertible notes at repayment date as has occurred in the prior years; - A research and development rebate claim will be lodged during the financial year ended 30 June 2018 with respect to research and development costs incurred for the year ended 30 June 2017; - The possible sale of mining tenements, recognised as exploration and evaluation assets in the statement of financial position as at 30 June 2017, for cash as has occurred in the prior years; and - Issue of shares for cash from capital raising to be conducted in accordance with the Corporations Act 2001.
+- \$328,000 of share application monies received from a Director, shown as a current liability in the statement of financial position as at 30 June 2018, will be transferred to equity when the shares are issued; - Convertible notes with a face value of \$1,500,000 are recognised in current liabilities as it is repayable by 2 February 2019.
+On 28 September 2018, the Company received confirmation that the convertible note of \$1,500,000 would be extended to 2 February 2020 (refer to Note 10); - Issue of 37,942,596 ordinary shares at \$0.025 in satisfaction of amounts owed to creditors and to settle loan and interest liabilities on 16 July 2018 (refer to Note 23); - A research and development rebate claim will be lodged during the financial year ended 30 June 2019 with respect to research and development costs incurred for the year ended 30 June 2018; - The possible sale of mining tenements, recognised as exploration and evaluation assets in the statement of financial position as at 30 June 2018, for cash as has occurred in the prior years; and - Issue of shares for cash from capital raising to be conducted in accordance with the Corporations Act 2001; - Included in current payables is an amount of \$1,344,880 payable to the Directors of the consolidated entity.
+The Directors have agreed to not seek cash payments for their unpaid balances until the consolidated entity is in a financial position to pay.

-CONSOLIDATED NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 30 JUNE 2017
+CONSOLIDATED NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 30 JUNE 2018